graphcareful/levd/README.md

 ```
 $ sudo systemctl daemon-reload # Use this whenever levd.service changes
 $ sudo systemctl enable levd
 $ sudo systemctl start levd # stop sends SIGKILL to process, gracefully terminating
 ```

 ### Configuration

 The program must see a valid `levd.cfg` file located in `/etc/leviathan`.
 A sample can be found in the `config/` folder.
-Your configuration file must be in yaml format and contain at least the `fan_profile`, `enable_color`, and `main_color` properties.
-Later properties are not supported at this moment.
+Your configuration file must be in yaml format and contain at least the `main_color`, `temperature_source`, `fan_profile` and `interval` properties.
+Other properties are not supported at this moment.

 To set a fan curve, add to the `fan_profile` list, other lists of size two.
-These are data points which build your fan profile curve - x value being CPU temp (in C) and y value being fan percentage (in factors of 5, 30 being lowest, 100 highest).
+These are data points which build your fan profile curve - x value being temp (cpu or liquid, in C) and y value being fan percentage (in factors of 5, 30 being lowest, 100 highest).

 Eg:
 ```
 fan_profile:
   -
     - 30
     - 30
   -